 Ms. Butwin has been part of the teams advising:

-- American Securities in its acquisitions of Chromaflo Technologies Corporation and Henry Company LLC
+- American Securities in its acquisitions of Chromaflo Technologies Corporation and Henry Company LLC and in the sale of its majority stake in Aspen Dental Management Inc.

 - Guggenheim Partners in its convertible preferred stock investment in Safe Harbor Marinas, LLC (a portfolio company of American Infrastructure Funds)